 09 Dec COVID-19 Protocols at Facilities

-Please read and familiarize yourself with the COVID-19 facility protocols for attending an NYHL hockey game listed below.
+Please read and familiarize yourself with the UPDATED COVID-19 facility protocols for attending an NYHL hockey game as of February 3rd.

-Physical distancing of two (2) metres (six feet) will be maintained before, during, and after hockey-related activities.
+Physical distancing of two (2) meters (six feet) will be maintained before, during, and after hockey-related activities.

 Leave the facility immediately following the hockey-related activity.
 Do not stay beyond the designated time.

 Face masks are required in all indoor public spaces and must be worn at ALL times, except while performing physical activity.

 - A person who has a medical condition that inhibits their ability to wear a face mask

 - A person who is unable to put on or remove their face mask without the assistance of another person

 - A person who is receiving accommodations according to the Accessibility for Ontarians with Disabilities Act, 2005 or the Ontario Human Rights Code (ORHC).

 ALL Team officials MUST wear a mask on the bench as well as the players in the dressing rooms.

 For more information please consult, the Game Plan.